What to Plant in January in the Florida Garden

 Peppers are perennial in Florida

 Peppers don’t seem to be fazed by any kind of weather in my zone.
 Unless they’re hit by Whitefly or bacterial wilt, they’re nearly indestructible and certainly perennial.
-I have a row of very healthy-looking specimens that managed through the freeze with just a light cover.
+My tabasco peppers dropped all their leaves after the seawater flood, but are starting to leaf out and grow pretty abundantly.

-For this reason, start peppers as soon as reasonable so they have a significant head start before spring.
+For this reason, start peppers as soon as reasonable or possible so they have a significant head start before spring.
+They take so long, it’s even worth setting up space indoors with a grow light if you really love peppers.

 Melons

-I have yet to master watermelons in my garden, and January is when I will try yet again.
 Cantaloupe and Honeydew are usually pretty reliable for me.
-Zones 9 and 10 can start any of them indoors in January, while Zone 8 should wait until next month.
+Zones 10 and 11 can start any of them indoors in January, while Zone 9 should wait until next month.

-While cucumbers are technically a type of melon, they quickly outgrow their seed tray cells and are too sensitive to cold to plant out.
-While it’s possible to start them in seed trays, many home gardeners find they don’t transplant well.
+While cucumbers are technically a type of melon, they quickly outgrow their seed tray cells and are too sensitive to cold to plant out in January.
+I’ll be starting these in cell trays so I can pull them indoors if necessary.

 Squash